 Meet Friends with OCD through the Friendship Network.
 CLICK HERE.

-in the NY area is now not bright enough to mitigate the depression of SAD, so you now need to use your SAD lamp
+in the NY area is now bright enough to mitigate the depression of SAD, so you now do not need to use your SAD lamp

 this is NOT an advertisement for them.)

 2 NEW FREE Singles Dating Services (meet someone also with ocd?
 COMPLETELY FREE):